robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 one of the available logging levels `TRACE`, `DEBUG`, `INFO`, `WARN`, `ERROR` and `HTML`.

-Errors and Warnings
+Errors and warnings
 '''''''''''''''''''

 Messages with `ERROR` or `WARN` level are automatically written to the console and a separate `Test Execution Errors section`__ in the log files.
-This makes errors more visible than other messages and allows using them for reporting important but non-critical problems to users.
+This makes these messages more visible than others and allows using them for reporting important but non-critical problems to users.

 .. note:: In Robot Framework 2.9, new functionality was added to automatically
           add ERRORs logged by keywords to the Test Execution Errors section.

 __ `Errors and warnings during execution`_